Code-Institute-Submissions/overlay-test/README.md

 #### Colour

 The colours I have used in the design are a mixture of two shades of blue and two shades of pink.
 I have opted not to use red and green as this can be difficult for people that have a colour deficiency to see.
-I used an off-white colour for the text on the dark background in the header and footer to make it stand
+I used an off-white colour for the text on the dark background in the header and footer to make it stand out

 I have used black on white text in the testing area.
 This is because black writing on a white background can cause the worst symptoms of visual stress.
 So, for the purpose of testing for signs of visual stress we want to create an environment where the symptoms are most likely to be present.